 for Salford, Ashton-under-Lyne and Oldham.

-The reconstituted pages and indexes can be accessed at the Manchester &
+The reconstituted pages and indexes can be accessed by Society members at the Manchester &

 MLFHS web site for details of opening